pagkly/Zed/Investopedia4/How Distribution Management Works.md

 ## Advantages of a Distribution Management Strategy

 Aside from keeping [[profits]](https://www.investopedia.com/articles/investing/062113/understanding-profit-metrics-gross-operating-and-net-profits.asp) up, there are many reasons a company may want to use a distribution management strategy.
 First, it keeps things organized.
-If there was no proper management system in place, retailers would be forced to hold stock in their own locations—a bad idea, especially if the seller lacks proper storage space.
+If there was no proper management system in place, retailers would be forced to [[Hold|hold]] [[Stock|stock]] in their own locations—a bad idea, especially if the seller lacks proper storage space.

 A distribution management system also makes things easier for the consumer.
 It allows them to visit one location for a variety of different products.
 If the system didn't exist, consumers would have to visit multiple locations just to get what they need.